raspberrypilearning/321-make-mentor-guide/en/step_6.md

-## 2 Design projects
+## Two Design projects

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Design**</span> means making decisions about the functioning or appearance of a project.
-It includes software engineering, visual design, usability and accessibility.
+<span style="color: #0faeb0">**Design**</span> means making decisions about the function or appearance of a project.
+Design includes software engineering, visual design, usability, and accessibility.
 </p>

 In **Design** projects, creators take more responsibility for deciding exactly what to make and which computing concepts to use.
 The outputs of Design projects are much more varied than the output of Explore projects.

-Creators have a wide range of experience and will progress at different speeds.
-We supporto this by:
+Creators have a wide range of experiences and progress at different speeds.
+To support this, we:
-+ Structuring Design projects so that they build up gradually.
++ Structure Design projects so that they build up gradually.
-+ Acknowledging all steps don't need to be completed for creators to have something to be proud of.
++ Acknowledge all steps don't need to be completed for creators to have something to be proud of.
-+ Not specifying a time limit.
-If your group are enjoying a Design project and need more time then you could continue for another session.
++ Do not specify a time limit.
+If your group enjoy making a Design project and need more time, then you could continue for another session.

-### Introduction Step
+### Introduction step

 The Introduction step gives creators several inspirational examples of what they could create.
 They are encouraged to have fun trying the example projects and explore their code.

 Prompts are provided to get creators to pay attention to what is **similar** across the projects and what is **different**.
-Creators will use this knowledge as input into their designs.
+Creators use this knowledge as input into their designs.

-This example from our [Make a face](https://projects.raspberrypi.org/en/projects/make-a-face){:target="_blank"} project encourages creators to think about how they will use geometric shapes to make their faces:
+This example from our [Make a face](https://projects.raspberrypi.org/en/projects/make-a-face){:target="_blank"} project encourages creators to think about how they can use geometric shapes to make their faces:

 --- task ---